 • Use of treated sewage effluent (TSE) for landscape irrigation.

-• Modular seating for temporary stadium seating tiers which is inexpensive, lightweight and quick and easy to erect and dismantle.
+Modular seating for temporary stadium seating tiers that is inexpensive, lightweight and quick and easy to erect and dismantle.
 Modular seating should reflect Arab culture, align with the individual stadium characteristics and be made locally in the region.

 Sustainable grass generation